uwspstar/FullStack/Linq/readme.md

 IEnumerable<int> result = list.Cast<int>();
 ```
+### OfType
-- OfType : return only elements of the specified type.
+- return only elements of the specified type.
 The other type elements are simply ignored and excluded from the result set.
 ```
 ArrayList list = new ArrayList();
 list.Add(1);